Flag of Tennessee: History

-As the American Civil War was approaching in 1861, a flag was initially proposed for the state.
+Prior to the adoption of any state flag, there was a proposed Civil War era flag in 1861 for when Tennessee seceded and joined the Confederacy.
+Though unadopted, this flag did see some limited use.

 In 1897, Tennessee adopted a red, white, and blue tricolor.
 The three bars were deliberately slanted in an effort to represent the geographically distinct regions of Tennessee.
-The flag included the number "16", Tennessee having been admitted as the 16th state of the Union, and the words "The Volunteer State", the state's official nickname.
+The flag included the number 16 to represent Tennessee as the 16th state in the Union, and the inscription "The Volunteer State", the state's official nickname.

 The current flag was designed by Colonel Le Roy Reeves, a Johnson City attorney who was then serving in the Tennessee National Guard.
 The Tennessee General Assembly officially adopted the flag on April 17, 1905.